The scaling limits of the Minimal Spanning Tree and Invasion Percolation in the plane: Approximation of by the cut-off trees

 The next lemma is a key step in approximating $\MST_\eta$ by cut-off trees:

-\begin{lemma}[Paths through macroscopic clusters] For any $\lambda<-1$, $\rho>0$, $\alpha>0$, if $\eps > 0$ is small and $\lambda'>0$ is large enough, then with probability at least $1-\alpha$, for any two clusters of diameter at least $\rho$ in $\omega^\lambda_\eta$, there is a unique path in $\MSF^{\vl,\eps}_\eta$ that connects the two clusters, and the unique path in $\MST_\eta$ doing the same goes through the same closed pivotals of $\PPP^\eps_\vl$, and hence the distance of these two paths in the uniform metric is at most the maximal diameter of all $\lambda$-clusters. \end{lemma}
+\begin{lemma}[Paths through macroscopic clusters] Fix any $\alpha>0$.
+If $\lambda<-1$ is small enough, $\rho>0$ is arbitrary, $\eps > 0$ is small and $\lambda'>0$ is large enough, then with probability at least $1-\alpha$, for any two clusters of diameter at least $\rho$ in $\omega^\lambda_\eta$, there is a unique path in $\MSF^{\vl,\eps}_\eta$ that connects the two clusters, and the unique path in $\MST_\eta$ doing the same goes through the same closed pivotals of $\PPP^\eps_\vl$, and hence the distance of these two paths in the uniform metric is at most the maximal diameter of all $\lambda$-clusters. \end{lemma}

-\proof Choose $\eps_1>0$ small and $\lambda'_1>1$ large enough so that the event of Lemma~\ref{l.ocean}~(ii) occurs with probability at least $1-\alpha/3$, condition on this event, and consider the path in $\MSF^{\vl_1,\eps_1}_\eta$ that connects two of the clusters.
+\proof Choose $\lambda<-1$ then $\eps_1>0$ and $\lambda'_1>1$ so that the event of Lemma~\ref{l.ocean}~(ii), with $r:=\rho$ there, occurs with probability at least $1-\alpha/3$.
+Condition on this event, set $\vl_1=(\lambda,\lambda'_1)$, and consider the path in $\MSF^{\vl_1,\eps_1}_\eta$ that connects two of the clusters.
 There is a corresponding path in $\eta\Tg$, going through the same finitely many $\eps_1$-important points of $\omega^\lambda_\eta$ and some $\lambda$-clusters, using labels at most $\lambda'_1$.
 Therefore, the true path in $\MST_\eta$ also uses labels at most $\lambda'_1$.
 Assume now that this path goes through some $\lambda$-cluster $\calC$ of diameter at most $r\ll\rho$.
-This path must go through a vertex $x$ of $\eta\Tg$, neighboring $\calC$, with the following properties (see Figure~\ref{f.largeclusters}): \bi \item it is closed in $\omega^\lambda_\eta$ but open in $\omega^{\lambda'_1}_\eta$; \item it has two $\lambda$-closed arms emanating from it, which together separate the two clusters of diameter at least $\rho$ that we started with; \item on the side of these two closed arm that contains $\calC$, there is an open arm from $x$ only to distance at most $r$. \ei
+This path must go through a vertex $x$ of $\eta\Tg$, neighboring $\calC$, with the following properties (see Figure~\ref{f.largeclusters}): \bi \item it is closed in $\omega^\lambda_\eta$ but open in $\omega^{\lambda'_1}_\eta$; \item it has two $\lambda$-closed arms emanating from it, which together separate the two clusters of diameter at least $\rho$ that we started with; \item on the side of these two closed arms that contains $\calC$, there is a $\lambda$-open arm from $x$ only to distance at most $r$.
+(Note here that $x$ might be neighbouring $\lambda$-clusters of diameter more than $r$, but we can choose the closed arms so that they separate those clusters from $\calC$.) \ei